 Then Michelin Guide descended in Singapore the year after, and Fishball Story was surprisingly one of the few new hawker stalls awarded the Michelin Bib Gourmand.
-(Though the stall is not included in the Michelin Bib Gourmand Singapore 2017 version.)
+(Though the stall is not included subsequent runs.)

-The only thing that fans may find difficult tracing is, the stall has moved from Golden Mile to NUS and now at the Hungry Bee Coffeeshop at Geylang Lorong 28 (near JB Ah Meng).
-The stall at Timbre+ still remains.)
+The only thing that fans may find difficult tracing is, the stall was previously located at Golden Mile, Timbre+, NUS and now at Circuit Road.

-The Premium Fishball Noodles is still sold at an affordable $6.00, while the basic bowl goes at $4.50.
+The Premium Fishball Noodles is still sold at $6.50, while the basic bowl goes at $4.50.

 To me, what differentiates this bowl with the others are the sambal chilli and fishballs.